dhbrand/d2-ai-assistant/README.md

 **Important Note:** For local development, both the backend and frontend must run over **HTTPS** due to Bungie API requirements.
 The recommended way to handle local HTTPS is using `mkcert`.

+**Python Version:** As of [Current Date], there appear to be package compatibility issues with Python 3.13 on some systems (e.g., macOS ARM) involving SQLAlchemy/Pydantic. **It is strongly recommended to use Python 3.11 or 3.12 for the backend virtual environment.**

 1.  **Install `mkcert` (if not already done):**
     Follow the instructions for your OS at [https://github.com/FiloSottile/mkcert#installation](https://github.com/FiloSottile/mkcert#installation).
 For macOS with Homebrew:
     ```bash